mthcht/Masquerade-Spoofer/README.md

 4. Click **Load unpacked** and select the extension folder
 5. Pin the extension to your toolbar

+or install from Store: *fixme publishing in progress*

 ## Usage

 1. Click the extension icon